What if yesterday’s kitchen scraps could help tomorrow’s garden grow?

 In this hands-on workshop, participants will explore the hidden journey of food after it leaves our plates.
 Peels and leftovers may seem like waste, but with a little care, they can transform into rich compost that nourishes soil and supports new life.

-Participants will uncover how composting supports healthy soil, organic gardening, and a more sustainable relationship with our environment.
-To help, please bring washed eggshells from home to be used during the workshop!
+In celebration of Earth Day, participants will uncover how composting supports healthy soil, organic gardening, and a more sustainable relationship with our environment.

 Together, we will build personal compost containers, cutting and sorting materials, layering them inside their containers, and labeling their creations.
 Each container becomes the beginning of a quiet transformation, where everyday scraps slowly turn into something that helps gardens grow.